 - Hyaluronic acid.

 Hyaluronic acid (with a pKa of 2.87) is a little special.
 It is different from the rest of acids that I’m going to talk about, but as it is one of the most common ones in cosmetics products, I think it is interesting to analyze it in the first place.
 Hyaluronic acid is naturally found in our skin, and is able to withstand up to 1000 times its weight in water, making it a magnificent component to attract water and hydrate your skin in depth.
 This is why many products include it, because as we use it we can get a firmer and hydrated skin, reducing wrinkles and fine lines.
-If you want a good serum with Hyaluronic acid I recommend The Ordinary Hyaluronic acid 2% + B5, which I already told you about before, and that you can get at DECIEM, at Beauty Bay, on Mankind and The Hut, a great solution to moisturize your skin on the surface and in depth and that works great with any type of skin.
-You might also want to take a look at the serum The Ordinary Marine Hyaluronics and the Matrixyl 10% + HA, which you can get at DECIEM, at Beauty Bay, on Mankind and The Hut. .
+If you want a good serum with Hyaluronic acid I recommend The Ordinary Hyaluronic acid 2% + B5, which I already told you about before, and that you can get on DECIEM, on Amazon, on Beauty Bay, on Mankind and The Hut, a great solution to moisturize your skin on the surface and in depth and that works great with any type of skin.
+You might also want to take a look at the serum The Ordinary Marine Hyaluronics and the Matrixyl 10% + HA, which you can get on DECIEM, on Amazon, on Beauty Bay, on Mankind and The Hut. .

 - Ascorbic acid (vitamin C).